somrajroy/AWS3TierArchitecturewithTFModules/README.md

 Terraform Configuration <br/>

 Our Terraform configuration was organized into different modules for VPC, EC2, ALB, RDS, and security groups.
 We used official AWS Terraform modules to simplify the setup. <br/>
+Modularization in Terraform : This project is fully based on turn-key modules.
+The best part is that it can also be used to create opinionated modules very easily.Terraform modules are very useful, but they must add value.
+The value in a module, its opinions.
+If a module isn’t opinionated, then it isn’t adding value.
+Customers should decide how things should be done and create a module to implement their own preferred approach.

 ##### Terraform
 Terraform played a crucial role in the setup of the architecture.
 With Terraform's declarative syntax, we were able to define our infrastructure as code.
 We created configuration files that specified the desired state of our AWS resources, including VPC, RDS database, security groups, and more.
 Terraform then took care of provisioning and managing these resources in a repeatable and consistent manner.
 The Terraform modules are elaborated below.